-Leaving Water Temperature: Leaving water temperature should NOT be used in water coil selection.
+Leaving Water Temperature: A method has been provided (#5) for solving for leaving water temperature.
+This was included primarily for a design evaluation tool, and should NOT be used in selection.
 Cooling coils are often selected on the basis of water coil delta-t, where the discharge temperature is controlled.
-This technique, however, is not recommended for heating coils in VAV boxes, where the discharge temperature is seldom controlled.
+This technique, however, is not recommended for heating coils in VAV boxes, where the discharge temperature is never controlled.
 It is recognized that non condensing boilers require a high entering water (return water) temperature to avoid 'shocking' the system.
 This should be accomplished through three-way valves, secondary loops, or other means, not through coil selections.
 At part load, when the water valve is throttled, coil leaving water temperatures will ALWAYS be less than recommended by these boilers.

 Fluid Type: Three hot fluids are commonly used: Water, Ethylene and Propylene Glycol.
 The use of Glycol will significantly increase the minimum gpm allowed for turbulent flow.
 Most programs compute a Reynolds number, which must be greater than 5000 for a valid selection, and which increases the minimum gpm as the percentage of glycol increases.
+KSelect allows for a Glycol calculation (Ethylene only).